Home - The Best Pizza Peels in 2023

 3. Pizza Royale Bamboo Pizza Peel

-The Pizza Royale is by far the best wooden pizza peel for artisanal flatbreads.
+The Pizza Royale is by far the wooden pizza peel for artisanal flatbreads.
 First off, this lovely kitchen utensil is made from sustainably sourced bamboo.
 It is 19.6 inches long and 12 inches wide, making it the perfect tool for personal pies.
 The notched wood handle is easy to grip.
 The Royale logo, which is burned into the wooden board, gives the peel a touch of character.

 Unlike cheap wood peels, this bamboo masterpiece will not split, warp, or splinter.
 Just use a bit of warm water to remove any stuck-on food particles.
 We love that Pizza Royale has backed this peel with a generous 180-day guarantee.
 It’s a 100% risk-free purchase!